Canon Log Settings

 - Noise may appear at image edges if [Peripheral illum corr] in [: Lens aberration correction] is set to [Enable] when Canon Log is set.

-- Histograms with [Canon Log] in [: Canon Log settings] set to [On ()] are not based on conversion for View Assist display.
+- Histograms of images captured with Canon Log set are not based on images as converted for View Assist display.
 Image areas shown in gray in the histogram roughly indicate signal values that are not used.

 - View Assist is not used during movie playback.